 Which places are good for my quality of life?

-Gloucester has seen high growth in the number of ultra low emissions vehicles, pushing up its environment score.
+- Exeter and Bristol have seen high growth in the number of ultra-low emissions vehicles, pushing up their environment scores

 Which places have the buzz factor?